SilverfoxFR/TheMixer/README.md

     add_child(label)
 ```

-From that program, we can set the which StartOf[lang] goes on top of which, like this :
+From that program, we can set which StartOf[lang] goes on top of which, like this :
 ```lang
 OverLapTable: [
   from GML : StartOf(1), LayerSetting = Opacity(90) + AlwaysFront;